NodeLabs13/NETHER/README.md

 ## Antivirus Notice

-> **⚠️ IMPORTANT: Matikan Antivirus / Windows Defender terlebih dahulu sebelum menjalankan Flash Tool.**
+> **⚠️ IMPORTANT: Disable Antivirus / Windows Defender before running the Flash Tool.**

-File `Nether Flash Tool.exe` mungkin terdeteksi sebagai virus oleh beberapa antivirus. **Ini adalah False Positive** (deteksi palsu) yang umum terjadi pada semua aplikasi yang dikompilasi dari Python.
+The `Nether Flash Tool.exe` file may be detected as a virus by some antivirus software. **This is a False Positive** (false alarm) common with applications compiled from Python.

-Aplikasi ini **AMAN** dan **TIDAK mengandung malware**.
-Deteksi terjadi karena:
+This application is **SAFE** and **DOES NOT contain malware**.
+Detection occurs because:
--   Aplikasi menggunakan teknik enkripsi internal untuk melindungi lisensi.
+-   The application uses internal encryption to protect its license logic.
--   Aplikasi mengakses port serial (USB) untuk flashing firmware ke ESP32.
+-   The application accesses the serial port (USB) to flash firmware to the ESP32.
--   Pola ini mirip dengan perilaku malware menurut heuristic antivirus, padahal sebenarnya bukan.
+-   These patterns trigger antivirus heuristics, even though the behaviors are legitimate.

-**Cara menonaktifkan Windows Defender sementara:**
+**How to temporarily disable Windows Defender:**
-1. Buka **Windows Security** → **Virus & threat protection**.
+1. Open **Windows Security** → **Virus & threat protection**.
-2. Klik **Manage settings** di bawah "Virus & threat protection settings".
+2. Click **Manage settings** under "Virus & threat protection settings".
-3. Matikan **Real-time protection**.
+3. Turn off **Real-time protection**.
-4. Jalankan Flash Tool, lalu aktifkan kembali setelah selesai.
+4. Run the Flash Tool, then re-enable protection after you are done.

-> Anda juga bisa menambahkan folder ini ke **Exclusion List** agar tidak perlu mematikan antivirus setiap kali.
+> You can also add this folder to the **Exclusion List** so you don't have to disable antivirus every time.

 ---